 - 1. Completed application form (see below). - 2.
+Proposal (2 pages max) expressing your interest in the Faculty Fellows program and addressing the following questions:

+• Which course do you plan to teach with Museum objects?
+Please include title, course code, and the semester it will be taught.

-Proposal (2 pages max) expressing your interest in the Faculty Fellows program and addressing the following questions: - Which areas of the Museum's collections are most relevant to your Spring 2025 course? - What themes, ideas, and/or concepts will your exhibition explore? - How will your course, exhibition, class visit(s), and object-based assignment(s) teach students to discover, analyze, research, and discuss works in the Museum's collections? - How does your Spring 2025 course relate to your department's learning outcomes? - How will your experience as a Faculty Fellow help you to improve, expand, or enhance your teaching? - 3.
-List of 10 museum objects that you would like to incorporate into your exhibition, class visit(s), and assignment(s). - Briefly explain (2-3 sentences or bullet points) why each object is of interest and/or relevant to your Spring 2025 course. - For each artwork, please include the artist's name (if known), the title of the artwork, and the accession number.
-Example: Willie Cole, Emma, 2022.0006. - Explore the collection here: https://onlinecollections.syr.edu/collections - 4.
-Spring 2025 course description and syllabus. - 5.
+• Which areas of the Museum's collections are most relevant to your 2025-2026 course?

+How will your course, class visit(s), and object-based assignment(s) teach students to discover, analyze, research, and discuss works in the Museum's collections? • How does your 2025-2026 course relate to your department's learning outcomes?

+• How will your experience as a Faculty Fellow help you to improve, expand, or enhance your teaching?

+• What themes, ideas, and/or concepts will your teaching guide explore?

+3. List of 10 museum objects that you would like to incorporate into your class visit(s), assignment(s), and teaching guide.

+• Briefly explain (2-3 sentences or bullet points) why each object is of interest and/or relevant to your 2025-2026 course.

+• For each artwork, please include the artist's name (if known), the title of the artwork, and the accession number.
+Example: Willie Cole, Emma, 2022.0006.

+• Explore the collection here: https://onlinecollections.syr.edu/collections

+- 4. 2025-2026 course description and syllabus. - 5.
 Current curriculum vitae.

-2024-2025 Faculty Fellows Program Application Form
+2025-2026 Faculty Fellows Program Application Form

-Please submit this form and all required materials (see Application Checklist in Program Description and Call for Applications) to suart@syr.edu no later than 5:00 pm (EST) on March 15, 2024.
+Please submit this form and all required materials (see Application Checklist in Program Description and Call for Applications) to suart@syr.edu no later than 5:00 pm (EST) on March 28, 2025.

 Name and title:

 Mailing address:

 Phone number: ()

 Email address:

 SU ID #:

 Academic department & school:

-I, the undersigned, have read, understand, and agree to the conditio